education.vic.gov.au

 • identify a student’s point of need, through diagnostic assessments

-• define SMART (specific, measurable, attainable, relevant, and time-bound) learning goals (recorded in an approved template) that can be achieved within a short, 5 to 8-week cycle of learning
+• define SMART (specific, measurable, attainable, relevant, and time-bound) learning goals (recorded in the TLI group learning plan template (DOCX)External Link or the student’s Individual Education Plan) that can be achieved within a short, 5 to 8-week cycle of learning

 • implement evidence-based, high-impact teaching strategies to progress learning